 Mr. Rowe has an MBA from Harvard Business School, where he was the first black editor-in-chief of The Harbus, the Harvard Business School newspaper; a BS in computer science engineering from Cornell University; and a diploma in electrical engineering from Brooklyn Technical High School (Brooklyn Tech), one of New York City’s elite public schools, which specializes in science, technology, and mathematics.

 Nique Fajors' summation of experience includes launching 85 retail and e-commerce products and services generating $2.1 billion over the last 15 years.
 He is a business thought leader who has been quoted in New York Times, Financial Times, and Business Week.
 His last start-up One Spear Entertainment launched the first mobile game titles for Shaquille O'Neal, Jet Li, and Muhammad Ali.
 He sold that company in 2017.
 Presently, he is EVP at Premium, a leading provider of third party labor and software solutions for customer facing industries.
-He holds a B.S.B.A. with honors from the Suffolk University Frank Sawyer School of Management and a M.B.A. from the Harvard Business School.
+He holds a B.S.B.A. with honors from the Suffolk University Frank Sawyer School of Management and a M.B.A. from the Harvard Business School as a Time Warner Scholar.

 His academic pursuits include writing Cultural and Economic Revitalization - A Five Step Reference For Overcoming Black Failure in 1996 and creating and executive producing The Invisible Men in 1993.
-He is an Adjunct Lecturer at Washington University in St. Louis within the Olin Business School.
+He is an Adjunct Lecturer at Washington University in St. Louis within the Olin Business School and Rice Business School in Houston.
 He has traveled throughout Europe, Japan, China, East and West Africa, and the Middle East.
 And is proudly the father of three children better than him.